General Data Protection Regulation Privacy Notice

-If you wish to raise a complaint on how we have handled your personal data, you can contact our Secretary using the details above.
+If you wish to raise a complaint on how we have handled your personal data, you can contact us using the details above.

 If you are not satisfied with our response or believe we are processing your personal data not in accordance with the law you can complain to the Information Commissioner’s Office (ICO) full contact details for which can be found at https://ico.org.uk/global/contact-us/